Introduction

 Dictionary Comprehensions

-Dictionary comprehensions allow you to construct dictionaries concisely.
+We can also use comprehensions that allow us to build dictionaries concisely.
 The syntax is:

 {key: value for element in iterable if condition}